The Writing Process

 These prewriting techniques can be adapted to generate ideas for any topic, for any purpose, and for any audience.

-Each of the following prewriting techniques help you generate ideas though they may be used in
+Each of the prewriting techniques listed below can help you generate ideas.
+They may be more or less useful depending on the situation.

-- Your own technique.
-Your own technique is what you ultimately develop as you try the above mentioned techniques over time.
+Your own technique is what you ultimately develop as you try the aforementioned techniques over time.
 You should use the technique that works for you and for a particular task and create your own by combining or adapting techniques.

 Note.
 The second portion of this video includes information about planning your writing, which you